VerzatileDev/VerzatileDev/README.md

 </p>

-Games Technology graduate with interest for open source development.
+Games Technology graduate with an interest in open-source development.
 Eager to collaborate with like-minded developers.

 #